-Since 1992 Central Iowa Shelter & Services’ mission is to provide low-barrier shelter, meals and support services at no cost to adults experiencing homelessness and to facilitate their move toward self-sufficiency.
+Central Iowa Shelter & Services is committed to providing low-barrier shelter*, meals, and support services at no cost to adults experiencing homelessness, while also facilitating their move towards self-sufficiency.

 *Low-barrier shelter indicates minimal or no requirements to be granted entry.
 The goal is to eliminate common obstacles that prevent those in need from seeking help.